 My name is Rick

-details how a young man who was nearly comatose after being
+details how a young man who suffered a breakdown after being

 dismissed from graduate school slowly put his life back

 Improbable as it might seem, despite having no talent for

 dance, these lessons resulted in a career as a dance teacher.
 I contend

 that 'Fate' played a direct role in my strange tale.

 unusual story will help persuade some people that there

 really is such a thing as 'Fate'.
 However, I am